 State Updates

-The second regular session of the 126th South Carolina legislature will convene on January 13, 2026.
+The second regular session of the 126th South Carolina legislature convened on January 13, 2026.

-This session is the second year of a two-year session, meaning that all bills filed must pass through both chambers and be signed by the Governor by the end of this session.
+What does this mean for bills that have been filed?
+This session is the second year of a two-year session, meaning that all bills filed in 2025 or 2026 must pass through both chambers and be signed by the Governor by the end of this session.

-If you are looking to gain a better understanding of the legislative process and hear more about our 2026 priorities, we encourage you to attend the “SC 2026 Legislative Policy Priorities and Strategies for Change” SCKnowMore webinar on January 16, 2026 featuring Sara Barber, Executive Director of SCCADVASA.
+If you are looking to gain a better understanding of the legislative process and hear more about our 2026 priorities, we encourage you to view the “SC 2026 Legislative Policy Priorities and Strategies for Change” SCKnowMore webinar from January 16, 2026 featuring Sara Barber, Executive Director of SCCADVASA.

 Important Dates

+SCCADVASA monitors all legislation that potentially impacts victims/survivors and our member organizations, and we are currently tracking over 100 bills.
 The impacts of domestic and sexual violence reach far into the lives of survivors.
-The voices, needs and perspectives of survivors on policymaking, in every area of their lives, is critical to building safer homes and communities.
+The voices, needs and perspectives of survivors on policy making in every area of their life is critical to building safer homes and communities.
+We follow bills and engage with legislators on issues that range from specific bills that address the criminal legal and family court process to housing to education to reproductive care for victims/survivors and beyond.

 SCCADVASA’s Legislative Priorities for 2026 include:

-• H. 3569 (M.M.
-Smith, Cobb-Hunter et.al) which created a status of protected tenant to afford victims of domestic violence the ability to terminate a lease early in specified circumstances will be on the Senate calendar at the beginning of this session.
+H. 3569 (M.M.
+Smith, Cobb-Hunter et.al) which created a status of protected tenant to afford victims of domestic violence the ability to terminate a lease early in specified circumstances remains on the Senate calendar.

 Policy Proposals that may have negative consequences for survivors: SCCADVASA’s consideration of all proposed legislation involves looking at the intent of a bill, whether it is necessary or if current law is meeting the need and to think through any potential unintended consequences that will negatively impact survivor safety.
 Policy work, especially in polarized times, can be difficult to navigate without alienating people.
 Bills introduced with the best of intentions may, in practice, have devastating consequences for survivors.
 It is important to look beyond the title given to a bill to ask whether it is necessary, whether it can be implemented and what its impact on survivors will be.
 SCCADVASA works with many partners and communities, both statewide and nationally before taking a position, and we are always guided by what will make our communities safer for everyone.